 - Create the ice cream by first whipping the heavy cream until stiff peaks form and the cream looks like frosting.
 Add in the vanilla extract and give it another whisk to combine.
 Pour the sweetened condensed milk into the whipped cream, and use a rubber spatula to gently fold the condensed milk into the cream to combine.

 - Stir in the toasted marshmallows and 2 tbsp of the prepared caramel sauce into the ice cream.
 Pour the entire mixture into a 1.5 lb. loaf pan, then cover directly with a sheet of plastic wrap.
-Freeze the ice cream until firm - about 4 hours.
+Freeze the ice cream until firm; overnight is best.

 - Preheat the oven to 350°F. Grease a large bundt pan with softened butter.
 In a large bowl, combine the flour, sugar, cocoa, baking soda, baking powder, and salt.